Communist symbolism: Red flag

-Red and black flag
+Red-and-black flag

-The red and black flag has been a symbol of general communist movements, though generally used by anarcho-communists.
+The red-and-black flag has been a symbol of general communist movements, though generally used by anarcho-communists.
 The flag was used as the symbol of the anarcho-syndicalists during the Spanish Civil War.
 The black represents anarchism and the red represents leftist and socialist ideals.
 Over time, the flag spilled into statist leftist movements, these movements include the Sandinistas and the 26th of July Movement, where the flags colors are not divided diagonally, but horizontally.
 As in the case of the Sandinistas, they adopted the flag due to the movement's anarchist roots.

-Guerrillero Heroico

-This famous photo captured by photographer Alberto Korda of Che Guevara in 1960 has become a world symbol of revolution.
-This image can be found on t-shirts, flags, hats, in street art, parodied in popular media, and even in the autonomous areas of Chiapas, Mexico, controlled by the EZLN.

 The Internationale

 The Internationale is an anthem of the Communist movement.
 It is one of the most universally recognized songs in the world and has been translated into nearly every spoken language.
 Its original French refrain is C'est la lutte finale/Groupons-nous et demain/L'Internationale/Sera le genre humain (English: This is the final struggle/Let's group together and tomorrow/The International/Will be the human race).
 It is often sung with a raised fist salute.

 The song has been used by communists all over the world since it was composed in the 19th century and adopted as the official anthem of the Second International.
 It later became the anthem of Soviet Russia in 1918 and of the Soviet Union in 1922.
 It was superseded as the Soviet Union anthem in 1944 with the adoption of the State Anthem of the Soviet Union, which placed more emphasis on patriotism.
-The song was also sung in defiance to Communist governments, such as in the German Democratic Republic in 1989 prior to reunification as well as in the People's Republic of China during the Tienanmen Square protests of the same year.
+The song was also sung in defiance to Communist governments, such as in the German Democratic Republic in 1989 prior to reunification as well as in the People's Republic of China during the Tiananmen Square protests of the same year.